 At Torwin, we do windows, and we’re proud to say we do them well.
 In this article, we’ll discuss two common window types: single hung vs. double hung windows.

 Double Hung vs Single Hung Windows: What’s the Difference?

 At first glance, single hung and double hung windows look very similar, but there is one major difference.
-With a single hung, only one pane moves but with a double hung, both panes can be moved up or down.
-While this may seem like a subtle difference, it gives each style its own pros and cons.
+With a single hung, only one pane moves.
+Usually, the top sash stays stationary, while the bottom sash moves up and down.

 Easy to Use, Easier to Clean

 When it comes to ease of use, double hung windows win, hands down.
-Double hung can be adjusted and opened in more than one way, allowing more fresh air into your home.
+Double hung styles can be adjusted and opened in more than one way, allowing more fresh air into your home.
 You may have also heard that “heat rises.”
 A double-hung window can cool a room quickly by lowering the top pane, giving an easy out to the warmer air that’s concentrated higher up in your space.

-On the other hand, single hung windows only have one area that can be opened for airflow.
-As such, single hung windows also allow you to remove a pane, but only the operable sash.
-That means you’ll need to go outside to fully clean the exterior.
+With single hung windows, they only have one area that can be opened for airflow.
+You can also remove a pane, but only what’s attached to the operable sash.
+You’ll need to go outside to fully clean the exterior.
 This may not be an issue for your ground-floor windows, but it does pose a bigger challenge for the upper storeys.

-When it comes to your window replacement project, single as well as double hung windows offer a broader variety of styles, thanks to the wider variety of manufacturing options available today.
-With so many options to choose from, you’re sure to find a design that matches both your tastes and your home’s style.
+For your window replacement project, both single and double hung windows come in a broad variety of styles, thanks to the wider variety of manufacturing options available today.
+With so many choices, you’re sure to find a design that matches your tastes and your home’s decor.

 In general, single hung windows can have a more traditional look and feel, and fit well with more historic homes.
 On the other hand, double hung windows can come in more contemporary styling for a crisp, modern look.
 Both double and single hung windows are available in vinyl, wood, or aluminum.
 And both types can improve the energy efficiency of your home.